Windows GNU (requires GCC)

 - To build a specific version, go to the release page and download

-Source code(zip)from Assets. - Warning: To avoid unexpected issues, we recommend the path not contain any characters outside ASCII.
+Source code(zip)from Assets. - Warning: To avoid hard-to-diagnose build issues, we recommend using a path that contains only ASCII characters.

 - If git is installed, run